A note before you begin

 • Emergency money

-After You Leave:
+After You Leave

 Your safety plan should include ways to ensure your continued safety after leaving an abusive relationship.
-Here are some safety precautions to consider:

 • Change your locks and phone number.

-• Change the route taken to transport children to school or consider changing your children’s schools.
+• Change transportation plans for children or consider changing schools.

 • Alert school authorities of the situation.